Infant Frenectomy Pain Management

 - To make your little one more comfortable and less likely to wiggle around during stretches we recommend swaddling before you begin.

 Continue working with your lactation consultant.
-There are generally no feeding restrictions after a frenectomy; you are free to feed your baby as often as needed.
+There are generally no feeding restrictions during infant frenectomy recovery; you are free to feed your baby as often as needed.
 Some babies will have a corrected latch immediately following the frenectomy and others may need more time to learn how to nurse effectively.
 It’s important to remember your baby’s tongue and/or lip has a newfound range of motion that they’ll be getting used to, so be patient and know this is normal.
 You are both learning a new skill that may take some practice to master.

 When nursing, get as much of the nipple/areola/breast in the baby’s mouth as this will help the baby use suction by creating a vacuum rather than pinching.